Critical Alert Push Notifications Now Available For Companies Using The Rapidalerts Enterprise Notification System

-RapidAlerts, the leading provider of enterprise notification solutions, announces the launch of its latest feature – Critical Alert Push Notifications.

-SHERIDAN, WY, UNITED STATES, December 26, 2023 /EINPresswire / -- This new functionality enables companies to enhance their emergency communication capabilities, resulting in improved safety measures, minimized business disruptions, and potentially even saving lives.
+(MENAFN- ForPressRelease) RapidAlerts, the leading provider of enterprise notification solutions, announces the launch of its latest feature - Critical Alert Push Notifications for Apple devices.
+This new functionality enables companies to enhance their emergency communication capabilities, improving safety measures, minimizing business disruptions, and potentially saving lives.

-Critical alert notifications are distinct audible notifications that are displayed to the mobile phone user regardless of the device's mute or Do Not Disturb mode.
+Critical alert notifications are distinct audible notifications displayed to the mobile phone user regardless of the device's mute or Do Not Disturb mode.
 The alert notifications are prominently labeled as "significant" and "critical" on the device.
-In order to enable critical alerts, obtaining permission from Apple is necessary as they are highly disruptive.
+To enable critical alerts, obtaining permission from Apple is necessary as they are highly disruptive.

 To get permission, developers acquire the Apple entitlement through the developer portal.
 Apple thoroughly reviews the nature of an app and the notifications it sends, granting entitlements to some applicants.
 Due to RapidAlerts' primary objective of emergency alerting for employees, it was granted permission to use this feature.